buhrmi/inertiax/README.md

   console.log("navigated inside frame ", frame);
 })

-// or listen two all frames:
+// or listen to all frames:
 document.addEventListener('inertia:navigate', ...)

 ```